Kefermarkt altarpiece: Wings

 Apart from Saint Wolfgang, the main saint of the altarpiece is Mary.
 A statue of her is prominently placed in the middle of the superstructure, above the central panel.
 Furthermore, two wings each display a pair of wooden reliefs with scenes from the life of Mary.
-The wings could originally be closed by are now fixed.
+The wings could originally be closed but are now fixed.
 Originally, the outsides may have been painted with scenes from the life of Saint Wolfgang.
 The wing on the right side of the saints shows in its upper panel the Annunciation, and in its lower panel the Adoration of the Magi.
 The other wing shows the birth of Christ above, and the death of Mary in the lower panel.
 The figure of Mary is portrayed in a similar way in all the panels.

 In the annunciation scene, Mary is portrayed kneeling in a praying stool inside a half-open structure, supported by unusually carved pillars, crowned above their capitals with figures which are probably intended to be prophets from the Old Testament.
-The archangel Gabriel is entering the structure, and holds a speech scroll where parts of his greeting, the Ave Maria, is visible.
+The archangel Gabriel is entering the structure, and holds a speech scroll where parts of his greeting, the Ave Maria, are visible.
 In the upper left corner, a depiction of God the Father among clouds and flanked by two angels, can be seen.
 Originally the panel also contained a dove, symbol of the Holy Spirit, but it has been lost.

 On the opposite side, in the top section of the wing on the saints' left side, the birth of Christ is depicted.
 Mary is portrayed kneeling in devotion in front of Christ, who is placed before her on a fold of her dress.
 On the other side, Joseph is also kneeling in front of the child.
 Above Mary, on the roof of the building behind them, are two angels playing a mandolin and a lute.
 In the background, the annunciation to the shepherds can be seen.

 Chronologically following this scene is the panel below the annunciation scene.
 Here the subject of the adoration of the Magi is depicted.
 Mary gazes on the infant Christ while one of the Magi is kneeling in front of him; the child plays with the gold in the box he is bringing.
-Both he and the second Magi, behind him, have taken off their hats as signs of respect.
+Both he and the second of the Magi, behind him, have taken off their hats as signs of respect.

 The last panel depicts the death of Mary.
 She is peacefully lying in her deathbed, while a diminutive angel holds the curtain apart so that the viewer can see Mary better.
 The twelve apostles are all present, each one depicted with individual traits.
 Above the head of Saint Peter, Christ appears in a cloud, receiving the soul of his mother in the form of a small figure.